What are the principles behind crowdfunding?

 What is the best way to get more donations?

-While there’s no magic formula for receiving donations, there are definitely steps you can take to set yourself up for success.
-The most important thing you can do is create a compelling fundraiser and build a community that empathises with your cause.
-Investing the time into your fundraiser story will inspire your network of friends and family to take action.
-For specific tips on how you can create an engaging fundraiser and share it far and wide, read on.
+While there’s no magic formula for crowdfunding the most donations, you can definitely take steps to set yourself up for success.
+It’s crucial to develop a fundraiser that is captivating and resonates with your community.
+Investing time into your fundraiser story will inspire your network of friends and family to take action.

 How is crowdfunding on GoFundMe different?

 We empower people to rally support for personal and charitable causes.
 We built our reputation by serving and supporting our community of organisers and donors, and we continue to build on that trust every day.
-GoFundMe’s giving community is more than 50 million strong and has raised more than £10 billion.
+GoFundMe’s giving community is more than 50 million strong and has raised more than $9 billion (£7 billion).

-Our industry-leading fundraising tools help individuals, groups, and organizations share their stories far and wide.
+Our industry-leading fundraising tools help individuals, groups, and organisations share their stories far and wide.
 Even small donations can eventually grow into something extraordinary.
+GoFundMe has been used by people in the UK for a wide range of personal fundraising activities, from raising money for specialist cancer care, to emergency bill payments, academic fees, and providing aid after a disaster.

 1. Create your fundraiser